 Massive amounts of biological datasets have been generated in the recent decades without being comprehensively analysed and exploited.
 The pace of data generation has neither slowed down nor plateaued and has always been faster than the pace of developments in data analysis and discovery inference.
 Moreover, it is well known that for the same biological context (e.g. budding yeast cell-cycle), many datasets have been generated in different laboratories, in different years, by using different technologies, and under different specific conditions.
 Despite such heterogeneity, those datasets carry common information regarding their common context.
 Therefore, it is crucial to design, implement, and apply a new generation of computational methods which have the capability and capacity to analyse multiple related datasets collectively in order to enhance the pace of data analysis significantly, and to be able to extract information inaccessible to simple comparative analyses.

-In this area, I have developed a complete computational framework for the unsupervised clustering analysis of multiple gene expression datasets collectively.
-This suite of methods includes:
+In this area, I have developed a complete computational framework for the unsupervised clustering analysis of multiple gene expression datasets simultaneously.

 - Bi-CoPaM, the Binarisation of Consensus Partition Matrices: Mine multiple gene expression datasets for the subsets of genes consistently correlated (co-expressed) in all of them.